dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 Use **Cloud Storage** admin to create a new bucket.
 Then assign the **Storage Object Admin** role to your service account.

 ### Azure Blob Storage
-Run `pip install "dlt[az]"` which will install the `adlfs` package to interface with Azure Blob Storage.
+Run `python -m pip install "dlt[az]"` which will install the `adlfs` package to interface with Azure Blob Storage.

 Edit the credentials in `.dlt/secrets.toml`, you'll see AWS credentials by default replace them with your Azure credentials.